cryptoadvance/specter-desktop/README.md

 The goal of this project is to make a convenient and user-friendly GUI around Bitcoin Core with a focus on multisignature setup with airgapped hardware wallets.

 At the moment we are working on integration of our [Specter-DIY hardware wallet](https://github.com/cryptoadvance/specter-diy) that uses QR codes as a main communication channel, and ColdCard that uses SD cards.
-Later on we plan to integrate "hot" hardware wallets using HWI tool and [Junktion](https://github.com/justinmoon/junction).
+Later on we plan to integrate "hot" hardware wallets using [HWI tool](https://github.com/bitcoin-core/HWI) and [Junction](https://github.com/justinmoon/junction).

 ## Current status